 Remix OS— A windows replacement operating system based on Android.
-Either you have an old computer or a lightweight premium laptop, you can consider installing an operating system that looks alike (mimic) Windows 10, but isn’t from Microsoft, pun intended.
+Either you have an old computer or a lightweight premium laptop, you can consider installing an operating system that looks like (mimic) Windows 10, but isn’t from Microsoft, pun intended.
 The latest version runs on Android Marshmallow.

 Why dual boot Remix OS with Windows?